The Limitations of a One-Page Website Design

 by Garrett Nafzinger

-When you’re starting a new business, a one-page website can seem like a simple and cost-effective option.
-It’s fast to build and easy to manage.
-But, for many companies—especially those looking to grow—this type of website can quickly become a barrier to success.
+When starting a new business, a one-page website might appear to be a straightforward and cost-effective solution.
+It’s quick to create and simple to manage.
+However, for many businesses, especially those with growth ambitions, a one-page website can soon become an obstacle to success.

 As your business expands, so do your offerings, products, services, and audience expectations.
 A single page may no longer be enough to meet customer needs, support a strong SEO strategy, or guide visitors smoothly through your sales funnel.